tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The cookie extension is defined in Section 4.2.2 of {{!TLS13}}.
 When sending the initial ClientHello, the client does not have a cookie yet.
-In this case, the cookie extension is omitted and the legacy_cookie field in the ClientHello message SHOULD be set to a zero length vector (i.e., a single zero byte length field) and MUST be ignored by a server negotiating DTLS 1.3.
+In this case, the cookie extension is omitted and the legacy_cookie field in the ClientHello message MUST be set to a zero length vector (i.e., a single zero byte length field).

 When responding to a HelloRetryRequest, the client MUST create a new ClientHello message following the description in Section 4.1.2 of {{!TLS13}}.